Can a secluded self-interacting dark sector generate detectable gravitational waves?: Dark sector model and its evolution

 \subsection{Lagrangian of a secluded dark sector}

-In the work we consider a secluded dark sector gauged by a $U(1)'$ that induce the interaction inside dark sector.
-Such a setting is common in the literature~\cite{Falkowski:2011xh,Dutta:2022knf,An:2009vq,Chen:2023rrl}, but we additionally introduce a complex scalar charged under $U(1)'$ to serve as DR. The complete Lagrangian of the dark sector is following ($(-,+,+,+)$ metric):
+In this work we consider a secluded dark sector gauged by a $U(1)'$ that induces interactions inside the dark sector.
+Such a setting is common in the literature~\cite{Falkowski:2011xh,Dutta:2022knf,An:2009vq,Chen:2023rrl}, but we additionally introduce a complex scalar charged under $U(1)'$ to serve as DR. The complete Lagrangian of the dark sector is as follows ($(-,+,+,+)$ metric):